metahashorg/Node-InfrastructureTorrent/README.md

 ## Build

-Please follow these steps to build and run Proxy on Ubuntu 14.04 x64:
+Please follow these steps to build and run Torrent on Ubuntu 14.04 x64:
 1. Preparation
 ```shell
 sudo add-apt-repository ppa:ubuntu-toolchain-r/test